-Whatever the reasons, the current trends in the USA has resulted in thousands of these procedures done per year.
-If you had one C-section, you are likely to have another as well since the structures such as the muscles in the uterus as well as the abdominal cavity once sutured may not function the same as they did before the C-section.
-Another problem which is slowly being recognized is that abdominal surgeries can cause scarring which can attach to the internal organs and affect the way you walk, feel and function for years to come.
+Whatever the reasons, the current trends in the USA have resulted in thousands of these procedures done per year.
+If you had one C-section, you are likely to have another since the structures such as the muscles in the uterus and the abdominal cavity once sutured may not function the same as they did before the C-section.
+Another problem that is slowly being recognized is that abdominal surgeries can cause scarring, which can attach to the internal organs and affect how you walk, feel, and function for years to come.

-Infection is another concern since healed infections from C-sections often are riddled with scar tissue and can cause back pain, sciatic pain and many other painful problems that are often misdiagnosed as problem that are back related.
+Infection is another concern since healed infections from C-sections often are riddled with scar tissue and can cause back pain, sciatic pain, and many other painful problems that are often misdiagnosed as problems that are back related.

-Apparently, there are other risks from the procedure that while necessary, may be avoidable according to the NY Time.
+Apparently, there are other risks from the procedure that while necessary, may be avoidable according to the NY Times.
 Read about it here

 Cesarean Delivery Can Pose Long-Term Risks to Mother and Child